sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 4. Type ``echo $AAA``

+**PATH variable - one type of environmental variable** The system checks the PATH variable when it runs a command.
+Thus, it is useful to store the pathname of commonly used programs (such as Python which is required to run SPAdes genome assembler) in the PATH variable.

-**PATH variable - one type of environmental variable** Read about PATH variavle on [this website](https://www.digitalocean.com/community/tutorials/how-to-view-and-update-the-linux-path-environment-variable#step-3-mdash-permanently-adding-a-directory-to-the-path-variable).
+Read about PATH variavle on [How To View and Update the Linux PATH Environment Variable](https://www.digitalocean.com/community/tutorials/how-to-view-and-update-the-linux-path-environment-variable#step-3-mdash-permanently-adding-a-directory-to-the-path-variable).

 To view PATH, type ``echo $PATH``.